Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/src/samples/README.md

 ## Next steps
-Check out the [API reference documentation][api_reference_doc] to learn more about what you can do with the Azure AnalyzedDocument Intelligence client library.
+Check out the [API reference documentation][api_reference_doc] to learn more about what you can do with the Azure Document Intelligence client library.

 ## Contributing
 If you would like to become an active contributor to this project please refer to our [Contribution